AndresBo/Fridge_app/README.md

 - Initially the project was using OOP Classes.
 Due to time restrains I ended refactoring the code to normal functions.
 Frankly, I still don't understand OOP implementation.
 - Breaking down code into smaller functions is very helpful.
 Makes debugging easier and the code more readable.
 - Still trying to wrap my head around TDD, I get the basic premise but the implementation still eludes me.
 - Favorite part was learning to handle external files like csv.
+I think my implementation of re-writting the whole csv file when making is probably not very efficient.
 - Wanted to add an extra function that would provide recepies based on available foods but time was a problem.